Jixian-Fan/Jixian-Fan.github.io/index.md

 Graduate Certificate in Bachelor of Engineering honour, Double Major in Electronic and Communication Systems; Mechatronic Systems, The Australia National University

-Graduate Certificate in Western Australian Certificate of education,  Aidi High School
+Graduate Certificate in Western Australian Certificate of education